rubyforgood/rubybythebay.org/sponsors.md

 - Name and URL included in email blasts to attendees
 - Recognition in the welcome announcements, including brief description of what you do
 - All our partner non-profits will express their thanks for your company on social media
-- Can suggest 3 projects to be worked on at the event
+- Can suggest three projects to be worked on at the event
 - Exclusive opportunity to address the attendees
 - Four tickets to attend the conference